-The above domain picture fails for initial conditions where the excess of one particle type over the other in a large region is $O(1)$, for example, period i.c.s like AABBAABBAABB... .
-However, we can use another picture of the late-time process in this case.
+This domain picture fails for correlated initial conditions where the excess of one particle type over the other in a large region is $O(1)$, for example, period i.c.s like AABBAABBAABB... .
+In this case, we use another picture of the late-time process.
 At late times, if it is reasonable to expect that A and B particles mix well enough such that they encounter each other equally often, we can remove the distinction between A and B type particles, accompanied by a halving of the reaction rate.
 The long time decay with equal starting densities would be then be given by the kinetics of the single-species annihilation reaction \cite{singlespec}, and hence goes as $t^{-d/2}$ for $d<2$.

-However, even this picture fails in case of particles with exclusion interaction in 1D.\\
+In this paper, we show that even this mixing requirement fails in case of particles with exclusion interaction in 1D.
+We show that, surprisingly, the decay from intial conditions of the kind $A^{n}B^nA^nB^n$ depends on the parity of $n$.
+For odd $n$ there is an eventual pure $t^{-1/2}$ decay, whereas for odd $n$ the density of particles decays as $t^{-1/2}/\log{(t)}$ in the long-time limit.

-The drastic effects of exclusion interaction between particles in low dimensions have been studied for over 30 years, and a variety of exact results are available for simple models such as the symmetric and asymmetric versions of the simple exclusion process \cite{derridarevs}.
-An example of such a dramatic effect is the subdiffusive behaviour of a tagged particle in the simple exclusion process in 1D \cite{taggedparticle1}\cite{taggedparticle4}\cite{taggedparticle5}.\\
+A variety of exact results available for simple models such as the symmetric exclusion process\cite{derridarevs} have demonstrated the drastic effects of exclusion interaction between particles in one dimension.
+For example, a tagged particles in the simple exclusion process in 1D shows subdiffusive behaviour \cite{taggedparticle1}\cite{taggedparticle4}\cite{taggedparticle5}.